majuss/ecoevolpara/Documentation/seafile.md

 ### Setting up init.d to control the server

-Copy the file from `here <appendix/scripts/seafile-init.sh>` INSERT LINK INIT.
+Copy the file from <a href="https://raw.githubusercontent.com/majuss/ecoevolpara/master/source/appendix/scripts/seafile-init.sh" download>here</a>.

 Create a new file under /etc/init.d/seafile with vim or nano and paste the content of the downloaded file into it and save.